HealsCodes/vim-gas/README.md

 ### Manual Installation

-Download gas.vim and the file to .vim/syntax/ in your home folder.
+Download gas.vim and copy the file to .vim/syntax/ in your home folder.
 Add this line to the end of your file:

 ```vim